 The NIST Accelerated Weathering Laboratory provides researchers with well-quantified accelerated aging environments, using a unique SPHERE (Simulated Photodegradation via High Energy Radiant Exposure) device.
-The SPHERE can expose materials to UV, under controlled temperature, relative humidity and strain.
+NIST has been studying engineered polymeric materials, which perform critical functions in infrastructure systems, such as structural support (composites), corrosion protection of structural elements (coatings), weatherproofing (roofing, siding) or sealing the building envelope (sealants).
+These materials experience changes in their properties when exposed to outdoor weathering, such as water, UV, elevated temperatures, thermal cycling, and mechanical fatigue.
+These property changes result in lower performance of the materials than assumed when the materials were selected and initially installed.
+The SPHERE can expose these materials to UV, under controlled temperature, relative humidity and strain.
 Development of reliable performance data requires accelerated weathering exposure equipment capable of conducting controlled, repeatable and precise accelerated aging experiments.
 These experiments are essential to developing performance models for service life and durability.
-Developing measurement science tools for service life prediction such as, validation studies, material degradation investigations and advances in weathering and durability standards and codes are essential for producing new durable materials for resilient infrastructure.
-This technology has reached maturity and will be modified to be transferred from NIST to industry.
+Developing measurement science tools for service life prediction such as, validation studies, material degradation databases and advances in weathering and durability standards and codes are essential for producing new durable materials for resilient infrastructure.
+This technology has reached sufficient maturity with the possibility of being transferred to industry.

-Objective - To maintain, improve and expand capabilities at the NIST Accelerated Weathering Laboratory (AWL) to conduct safe, accurate and traceable aging experiments and to enable transfer of the SPHERE technology to industrial stakeholders.
+Objective - To maintain, improve and expand capabilities at the NIST Accelerated Weathering Laboratory (AWL) to conduct safe, accurate and traceable aging experiments, develop materials degradation databases, and to transfer the SPHERE technology to industrial stakeholders.

-What is the research plan?
-The research plan is divided in three goals: 1) maintain and improve operation of the NIST 2m SPHERE to support current research and achieve 90 % operation time, 2) attain full operation of the 6-port MUUSIC system complete with functioning environmental chambers, and 3) attain full operation of NIST strain sphere.
+In FY18 and FY19, the research plan was divided into three goals: 1) maintain and improve operation of the NIST 2m SPHERE to support current research and to achieve 90 % operation time, 2) attain full operation of the 6-Port SPHERE system complete with functioning environmental chambers, and 3) attain full operation of NIST strain SPHERE.

-The AWL will continue to improve operations by upgrading control systems and implement a maintenance logging program for the NIST 2m SPHERE and hygrothermal chambers so that internal and external projects can efficiently continue.
-The SPHERE needs to operate at temperatures and relative humidities up to 85 °C and 60 % RH, respectively.
-It was found that elements in the devices prematurely fail under these harsh conditions.
-Thus, solutions are needed to ensure reliability of all elements under all conditions.
-A validated safety system for the AWL will be developed.
+The AWL continued to improve operations by upgrading control systems and implementing a maintenance logging program for the NIST 2m SPHERE and hygrothermal chambers so that internal and external projects can efficiently continue.
+The SPHERE needs to operate at temperatures and relative humidities (RH) of up to 85 °C and 60 % RH, respectively.
+It was found that elements in these devices prematurely fail under these harsh conditions.
+Thus, solutions were developed to ensure reliability of all elements under all conditions.
+A validated safety system for the AWL was also developed.
 The safety system is a series of electronic interlocks to protect the facilities, samples, and users from over-temperature, chamber water overflow, and loss of experimental control.

-Finally, a database package for environmental (temperature, relative humidity and ultraviolet) data will be completed for internal and for future public use.
-In addition, a program for real-time sample irradiance data using the environmental database will be designed.
+Finally, a database package for environmental (temperature, relative humidity and ultraviolet) data was developed for internal and eventually for future public use.
+In addition, a program for real-time sample irradiance data using the environmental database was designed.
 An inter-laboratory test program of current weathering devices will be planned for a well-defined construction material.